steaminghotomelette/leet-code-solutions/README.md

 # leet-code-solutions

-A collection of my solutions to problems on LeetCode, written in C.
+A collection of my solutions to problems on LeetCode, written in C++.